 Supply of study treatments

-For licensed treatments (e.g. lopinavir-ritonavir, corticosteroids, tocilizumab) all aspects of treatment supply, storage, and management will be in accordance with standard local policy and practice for prescription medications.
+For licensed treatments (e.g. corticosteroids, baricitinib) all aspects of treatment supply, storage, and management will be in accordance with standard local policy and practice for prescription medications.
 Treatments issued to randomised participants will be by prescription.
 Such study treatments will not be labelled other than as required for routine clinical use.
 They will be stored alongside other routine medications with no additional monitoring.
 No accountability records will be kept beyond those used for routine prescriptions.

 For unlicensed treatments, manufacture, packaging, labelling and delivery will be the responsibility of the pharmaceutical company and, in the UK, the Department of Health and Social Care.
 Each LCC will maintain an accountability log and will be responsible for the storage and issue of study treatment.
 If treatments require storage at a specific temperature, LCCs can use existing temperature-controlled facilities and associated monitoring.
 Treatment issue to randomised participants will be in accordance with local practice (and may be in line with the processes required for routine prescriptions or compassionate use).